james-mcgregor100/JamesMcGregor_T1A1/readme.md

 # James McGregor Workbook T1A1

+### **Important Note - For some reason when I view the PDF version of the markdown file, I can't view any of the images that are in the markdown file?
+So this means the markers will not be able to see my flow chart for Question 14.
+I don't know how the teachers will be able to mark this?
+If you are unable to view the flow chart for Question 14 in the PDF file, please click on my github link below.
+The flow chart is uploaded as a jpeg file and the file name is called "Q14flow.jpg"**

-##* Special Note - If the markers would like to view the code
+### **Important Note - If the markers would like to view the code snippets in their original RB files, please feel free to click my github link below to view them.**
+&nbsp;
+&nbsp;
 ## Link to Assignment
 Github: https://github.com/james-mcgregor100/JamesMcGregor_T1A1
 &nbsp;